Rohitkk432/DevSoc-hackathon/README.md

 # DevSoc-hackathon
-DevSoc mentees hackathon - 2021
+DevSoc mentees hackathon - 2021 Devsoc

 Had a problem with remembering all club events?
 Ever meticuously planned for your club, only to find out a clash with another?
 Don't worry, we got you sorted.